 Defective Work:

 Repair or remove immediately when ordered by the Consultant any defective work, whether the result of poor workmanship, use of defective materials, damage through carelessness, or any other cause resulting from actions or omissions, found to exist prior to final acceptance of the Work.
-Repair using procedures acceptable manner to the Consultant.
+Repair using procedures acceptable to the Consultant.
 Replace any removed items of Work by new work and materials conforming to the Contract Documents.
 This clause has full effect regardless of the fact that the defective work may have been previously overlooked by the Consultant.

 Unsatisfactory Application: